User Commands lftp(1)

 net:max-retries (number)

-the maximum number of sequential retries of an opera-
+the maximum number of sequential tries of an operation without success.
+0 means un‐

 net:no-proxy (string)